 Size of the organisation: 11 Executive Board members (Chairperson of the executive board is president); 9 full-time employees (Secretariat – administrative office), 2 part-time employees, 6 expert commissions – 25 members (volunteers).

-European Week of Sport
+European Week of Sport in Latvia

 European Week of Sport is an initiative of the European Commission to promote sport and physical activity across Europe.
-The overarching campaign theme remains “#BeActive”, and encourages everyone to be active during the Week but also to stay active all year long.
+The overarching campaign theme remains “#BeActive” and encourages everyone to be active during the Week but also to stay active all year long.